Numerical analysis of heat transport in classical one-dimensional systems: Non binding potentials

 \section{Non binding potentials}

-Besides nearly integrable models, a seemingly finite conductivity has been unexpectedly observed in systems of non-binding potentials.
-Particularly intriguing are the numerical studies of Lennard-Jones, Morse, and Coulomb potentials~\cite{Savin2014,Gendelman2014}, because of the physical relevance of the models themselves.
-However, one should also recall that in other instances of non binding models such as the diatomic HPG~\cite{H99,Grassberger02,Casati2003}, or a system with a so-called hard-shoulder potential~\cite{Mendl2014}, the expected divergence is instead observed.
+In this section, I show that the approach described above applies to a wider class of dynamical systems, far from the integrable limit as testified by their clearly chaotic spectrum of Lyapunov exponents.
+I refer to systems characterized by a non-binding potentials.
+Particularly intriguing are the Lennard-Jones, Morse, and Coulomb potentials~\cite{Savin2014,Gendelman2014}, because of the physical relevance of these models.

-In order tho shed some light on the overall scenario, I have decided to investigate a softened version of the HPG (SPG: Soft Point Gas), where the interactions are described by the repulsive potential \be V(u) = \frac{C}{u^2} \ee where $u$ is the interparticle distance and $C$ has been set equal to 1/2 for easiness of simulations.
+I first investigate a softened version of the HPG (SPG: Soft Point Gas), characterized by the repulsive potential \be V(u) = \frac{C}{u^2} \ee where $u$ is the interparticle distance and $C$ has been set equal to 1/2 for easiness of simulations.
+The time step has been fixed to $\delta t = 0.002$ in order to reproduce the collision dynamics with sufficient accuracy.

-The heat-bath temperatures have been set to $T_L=1$, and $T_R=0.5$, respectively, while the time step has been fixed to $\delta t = 0.002$ in order to reproduce the collision dynamics with sufficient accuracy.
-Furthermore, in analogy with the HPG, I have considered a diatomic version of the SPG, where the mass values alternate between $(1+\eps)$ and $(1-\eps)$.
-Simulations have been performed for different lengths and different degrees of homogeneity.
-The fluxes obtained for $\eps=0$, $\eps=0.1$, and $\eps=0.3$ are reported in Fig.~\ref{fig:softHPG}.

-The asymptotic behavior is not clear: at most, one can conjecture that the conductivity tends to saturate in the homogeneous case (see the topmost curve, which corresponds to $\eps=0$).
-Actually, the behavior in this case is definitely more transparent if one plots the resistance versus $L$.
-The inset of Fig.~\ref{fig:softHPG}, in fact, gives evidence of a normal conductivity (see the linear growth, in accordance with Eq.~(\ref{eq:diffuse})).
-The reason for the ``failed" identification of this behavior in the main body of the figure is the not-so-small contact resistance, identifiable from the crossing of the line of points with the $R$-axis in the inset.
+At variance with the HPG, a homogeneous chain is chaotic (hence non integrable), as testified by the spectrum of Lyapunov exponents: see Fig.~\ref{fig:lyap}, where the first half of the spectrum is displayed for three different energy densities.
+The Lyapunov exponents are clearly larger than 0 and the overall shape is akin to that of standard chaotic Hamiltonian systems.

+In spite of the system being chaotic, simulations performed by setting the heat-bath temperatures at $T_L=1$, and $T_R=0.5$, suggest evidence of a normal conduction, analogously to what observed in Refs.~\cite{Savin2014,Gendelman2014}.
+In fact, the effective conductivity displayed in Fig.~\ref{fig:softHPG} (see the triangles) suggests a slow saturation.
+The evidence is even more compelling in the inset, where the actual resistance, plotted for various system sizes, displays a clean linear growth.

+Hence, I have decided to introduce a small asimmetry between the mass of even ($1+\eps$) and odd ($1-\eps$) particles.
+In fact, as seen in \cite{Lepri2020} with reference to the HPG, a small $\eps$ is able to downgrade the ballistic transport, allowing for an easier detection of the diverging hydrodynamic component.